OffByOneStudios/craft-lisp/README.md

-# CraftLisp
+# Cult
-A lisp that uses the craf type system.
-It's a present for Mason.
+A lisp that uses the craft type system.